Reps summon NEPC MD over status of $1.67bn crude oil revenue

 “One of the case we won and a directive was given by the court that $1.7 billion should be paid to the covers of the Federal Government.

-According to him, NIMASA and the AGF continued to monitor the progress of the team of lawyers and I have written to them requesting the update of such cases.
+According to him, NIMASA and the AGF continued to monitor the progress of the team of lawyers and I have written to them requesting an update on such cases.

 He said what it discovered was that even if NIMASA won the case, the affected companies would still go ahead to appeal “and we are still pursuing those cases.